Best plug-in hybrid cars 2021

 But should you need to cover a longer distance, the petrol or diesel engine simply kicks in and performs as it would in a normal car, meaning you don’t have to worry about where and when you next need to charge up.

-But which model should you choose?
+So which model should you choose?
 There are dozens of PHEVs on sale already, with more being introduced by manufacturers all the time.
-We've put together a list of 10 of the best plug-in hybrid models on sale right now...
+We've put together a list of the best plug-in hybrid models on sale right now...

 Mercedes A 250 e